 Vaughn College participates in the New York State Education Department's Arthur O. Eve Higher Education Opportunity Program (HEOP).
-This program has been designed for educationally and economically disadvantaged New York State residents who otherwise might not be able to attend college.
+This program has been designed for educationally and economically disadvantaged New York state residents who otherwise might not be able to attend college.
 HEOP provides several academic and financial support services to assist students with the competitive requirements of studies at Vaughn College.
-These services include the summer prefreshman program, tutorial services, counseling services and financial assistance.
-To be considered for the Vaughn College's HEOP program, follow the instructions described in "Admissions Procedures" on page 5.
+These services include the summer immersion program, tutorial services, counseling services and financial assistance.
+To be considered for HEOP program, follow the instruction described in "Admissions Procedures" on page 5.